Bahrain Bayan School

 Offered IB Courses

 At BBS, all IB subjects are taught over a two-year period, and IB examinations are given each May.
 The subjects are continually reviewed and revised to meet contemporary needs.
-Bahrain Bayan School is committed to offering variety of courses that match our students' interests and abilities.
+Bahrain Bayan School is committed to offering a variety of courses that match our students' interests and abilities.

 Current IB courses that are offered for Grades 11 and 12: